Kamala Harris wants America to turn protest into policy. Is she the one to make it happen?

 “There was this tool that they had figured out was powerful, as powerful as anything, to achieve justice or get a step closer to that,” Harris said in an interview with the 19th.

-The lone black woman in the Senate, Harris has joined protests in Washington, D.C., and is pushing for federal policing reforms — roles some see her as uniquely positioned to fill given her dual identities as a black woman and former prosecutor.
-But that same experience drew criticism during her presidential campaign last year — particularly among young black activists — when she was labeled “a cop” and her record cast as contributing to mass incarceration and the ills of law enforcement.
+The lone black woman in the Senate, Harris has joined protests in Washington, D.C., and is pushing for federal policing overhauls — roles some see her as uniquely positioned to fill given her dual identities as a black woman and former prosecutor.
+But that same experience drew criticism during her presidential campaign last year — particularly among young black activists — when she was labeled a “cop” and her record cast as contributing to mass incarceration and the ills of law enforcement.

 As the country reckons with the future of policing in black communities, in many ways, Harris’s career stands as a nexus: between cries to “defund the police” and calls to compromise and legislate; between pushes to redistribute resources to address the inequalities that can lead to deadly confrontations with officers and efforts to increase and improve training, accountability measures and bans on extreme uses of force such as chokeholds.